anndang/HH/README.md

 Overview

-CareNest is a comprehensive app designed to empower women by providing them with essential reproductive health resources and support.
-We understand the significant obstacles women face in accessing reproductive health services, including limited availability, financial constraints, and a lack of education.
-CareNest aims to bridge these gaps by offering a user-friendly platform that fosters informed decision-making and enhances women's autonomy and well-being.
+Women face significant obstacles in accessing reproductive health services, including limited healthcare availability, financial constraints, and insufficient education on reproductive issues.
+Cultural stigma, legal restrictions, mental health challenges, and language barriers further deter them from seeking care.
+Additionally, a lack of support networks and prevalent misinformation hinder women's ability to make informed choices and negatively impact their autonomy and well-being.

+To address these needs, a technology solution that integrates health resources, privacy-protected forums, telehealth, financial tools, and legal rights information could empower women to make informed decisions, protect their rights, and foster well-being.

 Key Features